MatanYoss/RemoteControl/README.md

   3. An option to encrypt/decrypt files using the AES algoritem(With a libary that I have buillt).
   4. Navigate in the victim's computer using the cd command

-B. An option to see the victim's live screen
+B. An option to see the victims live screen

 C. A keylogger - that gives the abillety to see what the victims type live, for an ammount of time that the user decides.